Pavilion Residences Tower No. 3 in Kuala Lumpur

 The Metropolis in downtown Los Angeles

 Inquiring with Chinese-speaking Los Angeles realtors, I heard the opinion that many of the buyers at The Metropolis were Chinese and did not intend to occupy their units.
+I have heard similar rumors for Oceanwide Plaza.

 A National Association of Realtors survey a couple of years ago even measured that the percentage of Chinese buyers purchasing such homes for primary occupancy was only 39%.